strangetom/ingredient-parser/ingredient_parser/en/ModelCard.en.md

 - The Cookstr dataset contains sentences that use US customary units as the primary unit, and often refer to ingredients or brands found only in the USA.
 Sentences often include amours in multiple unit formats (US customary, metric).
 The ingredient sentences are often quite long and complex.
 - The BBC Food dataset contains sentences that use metric units as the primary unit, but also often have the amounts in US customary units too.
 The ingredient sentences are generally quite simple and consistent in their structure.

-Certain sentence formats, such as consecutive numbers that should not be combined (e.g. 1 1/2-ounce steak) are not well managed in the preprocessing step and can result in unexpected parsing results.
+Certain sentence formats, such as consecutive numbers that should not be combined (e.g. 1 1/2-ounce steak) are usually handled incorrectly in the preprocessing step and can result in unexpected parsing results.

 Long sentences increase the likelihood of the model mislabelling tokens.